 Faculty reading, writing, and interest groups nurture scholarly activity and cross-disciplinary intellectual community.
 Academic Affairs is happy to partner on the creation and maintenance of these building blocks of faculty life.
 There are several active faculty groups on campus, including on peace and justice, sustainability, and research in the humanities, and many more possibilities.
 Academic Affairs is open to partnering on any additional efforts to engage faculty across divisions.
 The office can help coordinate meeting space and provide modest funds for books, refreshments, etc.

-If you are forming a group and want to discuss how Academic Affairs can support your efforts, contact Cheryl Moore-Thomas, Interim Associate Vice President for Faculty Affairs and Diversity, x1511.
+If you are forming a group and want to discuss how Academic Affairs can support your efforts, contact Cheryl Moore-Thomas, Associate Vice President for Faculty Affairs and Diversity, x1511.

 Active faculty reading, writing, and interest groups

 Contact Cheryl Moore-Thomas if you want your faculty group added to the list.